DMSO: What It's Actually Used For

 Totally normal.
 Your body breaks DMSO down into a sulfur compound you breathe out.
 It can last hours and is harmless — just unpleasant.
 It's the #1 thing first-timers aren't warned about.

-If it's so cheap and useful, why isn't it a mainstream medicine?
+If it's so cheap and useful, why isn't it a blockbuster drug?

 Two reasons.
-It's old and unpatentable, so no drug company has a financial reason to fund the big expensive trials needed for FDA approval.
-And the garlic-breath side effect made it hard to run proper blinded studies (everyone could tell who got the real thing).
-So it stayed in a research-and-folk-remedy limbo for decades.
+It's old and unpatentable, so no company has a financial reason to fund the $100M trials FDA approval needs.
+And the garlic-breath side effect made blinded studies hard (everyone could tell who got the real thing).
+Add the 1965 trial halt, and it stayed in research-and-folk-remedy limbo for decades — economics and history, not a failed drug.

 Key Takeaways

-• Expect garlic breath.
-Patch-test first.
-Avoid if pregnant/breastfeeding or on medications without a doctor's OK.
+• Pharma grade (99.9%) only, diluted, clean skin, patch-test, never injected at home.
+Avoid if pregnant/breastfeeding or on other meds without a doctor's OK.